ponder-app/ponder-app.github.io/guide.md

 ---
-title: 'Content Creators'
+title: 'Guide'
-description: An overview of Ponder and how you can use it to best effect
+description: How to use Ponder to best effect
 style: guide
 ---